-The pericentre passage of S2 in 2002During the 2002 passage of S2 at the pericentre S2 exhibited a 3.8 μ m excess in its brightness [40].
-Gillessen later reported that the data show that S2 became bright and added, "the photometry of the star near pericenterpassage is puzzling".
-This triggered discussion for possible explanations for the phenomenon including flares from Sgr A [41], internal tidal heating within S2 [42] dust, and confusion with another star, which Gillessen, et al. suggested as the most likely cause.
+The pericentre passage of S2 in 2002 exhibited a 3.8μ m excess in its brightness [33].
+Gillessen later reported that the data show that S2 became bright and added, "the photometry of the star near pericenter-passage is puzzling".
+This triggered discussions for possible explanations for the phenomenon including: flares from Sgr A [34, 35], internal tidal heating within S2 [36] dust, and confusion with another star, which Gillessen at al. suggested as the most likely cause.
 In 2018, a second pericenter passage of S2 was observed by multiple telescopes, including the Keck 2 observatory near-infrared camera, which observed the pericenter for four days.
 On May 13, 2019, the telescope captured a bright light appearing for a few hours between S2 and the location of the SMBH as it passed by its closest point (FIG. 10).
 The researchers wrote the following.
 "Sgr A's flux level changed by a factor of 75 within 2 hours.
 The maximum observed fluxes occurred during the beginning of the observations, suggesting that Sgr A was likely even brighter earlier in the night."
 This is the first time in human history that the location of Sgr A has been revealed.
-At the time of the pericenter approach in 2018, S2 was within 100-120 AU ≈1400 Schwarzschild radii from Sgr A. Two other possibilities besides S2 were discussed-two dusty objects (G1 and G2) that have shown signs of tidal interaction with the BH in past decades [43].
-However, G2 has been postpericentre since 2015 [44].
+At the time of the pericenter approach in 2018, S2 was within 100-120 AU≈1400 Schwarzschild radii from Sgr A. Two other possibilities besides S2 were discussed-two dusty objects (G1 and G2) that have shown signs of tidal interaction with the BH in past decades [35].
+However, G2 has been postpericentre since 2015 [36].
 S2 was the closest S star at the pericenter in 2018, and, in 2002, pericenter flyby S2 also showed increased brightness during the passage.
 Therefore, S2 is the most likely source of the glow in both encounters.
-Considering S2 as the source, the bipolar high-gravity topology model can explain these repeating events.
+Considering S2 as the source, the bipolar high-gravity ST topology model can explain these repeating events.